veeto

 Key Takeaways

-• Establishes a five-member board with representatives from water districts, county, and agricultural interests.
+• Establishes a five-member board including representatives from water districts and agricultural interests.

 Summary